December 7, 2020

 The Wellington-Mystic River launch facility near the Wellington MBTA station in Medford is a single-lane ramp with parking nearby and a float system.
 To access Boston Harbor, some three miles downriver, you will need to negotiate a set of locks.

-The ramp at Quincy Marine Center on Houghs Neck off Sea Street offers free public launching and parking for about 20 rigs, as well as a long pier and tie-up float.
-This ramp provides direct access to the southern part of Boston Harbor.
+The ramp at Quincy Marine Center on Houghs Neck off Sea Street offers free public launching and parking for about 20 rigs, as well as a courtesy dock.
+The ramp was upgraded in 2020, and provides direct access on all tides to the southern part of Boston Harbor.
 Best to use two hours on either side of high tide.

 Probably the best public boat launch on Boston Harbor, the Weymouth-Back River facility off Neck Road puts you at the mouth of the Back River and Hewitts Cove, on the south side of the harbor.
 It is a 10-minute idle through a no-wake zone to open water.
 The two-lane ramp offers ample parking and tie-up floats, and can accommodate large boats except for one hour on either side of low tide.
 An attendant is on duty from 9:00 a.m. to 5:00 p.m. in season.
 Daily fee is $8.